Whale watching in the Gulf of Thailand

 Suddenly, in the distance, we saw lots of splashes as something seemed to leap out of the water.
 Irrawaddy Dolphins said the crew.
 They followed the splashes around so we could watch a pod of about 5-6 small dolphins jumping out of the water in synchrony.

 Funny looking little things, Irrawaddy dolphins have weird rounded foreheads and look like they are constantly smiling.
-They’re sometimes known as river dolphins, because they inhabit rivers in the region as well as the coastal waters.
-The exact number in the world is unknown, but they are listed as ‘vulnerable’ in the Red Data book so it was amazing to see them in the wild.
+They’re sometimes known as river dolphins, because they inhabit rivers in the region as well as the coastal waters, and sometimes pink dolphins (although they didn’t look very pink).
+The exact number of Irrawaddy dolphins in the world is unknown, but they are listed as ‘vulnerable’ in the Red Data book so it was amazing to see them in the wild.
+There are often Irrawaddy dolphins in the Gulf of Thailand, so this trip was great to catch them.

 On rubbish and plastic